darioskpavoni/gitlab-discord-bot/README.md

 -   `titles.json` -> as already said, contains custom headlines for the MR notifications.
 Every time there's a new MR, a random headline is taken from there.

 3. Run `npm run watch`
+4. Create a new webhook on GitLab by navigating to the project's settings page and selecting "Webhooks" from the left-hand menu.
+Set the IP address of the server running the GitLab Discord Bot and select "Merge Request Events" as the trigger.
+This will allow the bot to receive data on new merge requests.
+Note that support for new comments on MRs and pipeline statuses will be added in the future.

 ## Usage on Discord